dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 ## Exercise

-In this exercise we will be creating a simple deployment for a containerized Web Api that is pulled from DockerHub @ toban/k8s-training-api:latest
+Your team have just finalized their first container project which they have deployed to DockerHub.
+They are now looking for your help to deploy the containers to the Hellman cluster so they can leverage that managed k8s services and focus on building new features for our company:

 ### 1. Create your project directory
-`mkdir /kata2`<br/>
+`mkdir /kata1`<br/>
-`cd /kata2`
+`cd /kata1`

-### 2. Create a Kubernetes "app descriptor"
+### 2. Create deployment manifest
-Create a file named "api_mvc_deployment.yml" and add two Deployment objects for our Web Api + MVC containers and two Service objects to expose the containers to the world:
+Create a file named "api_mvc_deployment.yml" and add two Deployment objects for our Web Api + MVC containers:

 ```
 apiVersion: apps/v1